User’s data#

 Additional explicative variables#

-Preparing the raster files#
+Prepare the raster files#

 folder of the working directory.
 These additional raster files should have the following characteristics: